geeknoid/dst-factory/README.md

 struct that gets allocated on the heap and has some variable-length data associated with it (like a string or an array), then you can allocate this data directly inline with the struct.
-This saves memory by avoiding the need for a pointer and a separate allocation, and saves CPU cycles by eliminating the need for an indirection when accessing the data.
+This saves memory by avoiding the need for a pointer and a separate allocation, and saves CPU cycles by eliminating the need for indirection when accessing the data.

 Rust supports the notion of [Dynamically Sized Types](https://doc.rust-lang.org/reference/dynamically-sized-types.html), known as DSTs, which are types that have a size